-First, I mix together a variety of spices with all purpose flour in a bowl.
+First, mix together a variety of spices with some all purpose flour in a bowl.

 Pour cold buttermilk into a separate bowl.
-Now there is a bowl of the flour/spice mixture, a bowl of buttermilk, and the chicken (skin on), ready to go.
+Now you should have a bowl of the flour/spice mixture, a bowl of buttermilk, and the chicken (skin on), ready to go.

 Next, completely coat each piece of chicken with buttermilk, letting the excess liquid drip back into the bowl.

 Put each piece of chicken back into the flour and coat it completely, again.
 That’s right… this buttermilk fried chicken is double coated.